 Literature is a powerful tool that must be used wisely.
 We must always be conscious of the messages it is sending to children.

 Some children are ready for scary stories.
 We are told that it gives the child an opportunity to work through their fears with the promise of a happy ending.

 However, some children are not ready.
-Instead of helping them deal with real fears, it creates horrors of its own that the child's mind cannot escape.
+Instead of helping them deal with real fears, it creates new horrors for the child.

 How can tell if your child is ready for scary stories...

 Start with a mildly scary story such as The Monster at the end of this Book (this link takes you to a YouTube video reading of this book).
 Watch your child's reaction.
 If he shows signs of being afraid, check in with him by asking questions about the characters and the story.